 Next, once you find out the name or names of the people you will be interviewing with, head straight to LinkedIn.

-Check and see if you have any connections in common with them.
-Also, look up the company on LinkedIn to see if you know anyone that works there.
+See if you have any connections in common with them.
+Also, look up the company on LinkedIn to see if you know anyone who works there.
 If you do, reach out to him/her and ask to discuss the hiring process with them.

 Ask the person what their favorite things about working there are and what their day-to-day looks like.
 Obtaining as much insight as possible will give you the upper hand during your interview.

 You may be asked to talk about some of the company’s work, so educating yourself on the clients they serve or services they offer is essential.